Student Handbook Chapter 8 - Alternate Format

 - Students are responsible for keeping all contact information updated in MyLane.

-- Once sent to the student, materials will be available to download for thirty (30) days.
+- Once sent to the student, materials will be available to download until the end of the term.

 - Students are responsible for checking email and downloading materials in a prompt manner.